 I’ve had Santorini on my mind since last year and thought it would be the perfect place to celebrate my birthday.
 I booked my trip and accommodation quite early and because it was also the end of the season, it was cheaper than expected.

 If you’re looking for the type of hotels u see online when you think of Santorini, I can recommend Andromeda Villas in Imerovigli.
 The traditional white beautiful buildings with infinity pools & beautiful views.
 If you’re looking for a more relaxed location, close to the beach with great service and a beautiful hotel, well, please go to Hotel Anassa!!
 It was such a beautiful, clean, warm and friendly hotel, I honestly did not want to leave at the end.
-Oh and did I mention clean! 🙂 There is pool, sauna, gym and it’s less than 5 minutes from Kamari beach.
+Oh and did I mention clean! 🙂 There is a pool (incl. kiddie pool), sauna, and a gym and it’s less than 5 minutes from Kamari beach.
 I could see the beach from my balcony and the area was super nice and quiet.

-Because it’s such a small island, you really need to know figure out what you want to do during your trip.
-Because I was looking to relax and cultural exposure more than anything, I didn’t really focus on going out/partying.
+Because it’s such a small island, you really need to know what you want to do during your trip.
+Because I was looking to relax and do some cultural exploration more than anything, I didn’t really focus on going out/partying.

 Celebrated my birthday with a few of my girls and we all really just enjoyed our stay and the island.
 There is plenty to do if you are a more laid-back traveler.
 We walked the Karavolades stairs in Fira, 588 steps down, 15-20 minutes, but well worth it for the views and the donkeys you meet along the way.
 Have a nice lunch at the old port, walk around for a bit and take the cable car back up, or if you’re brave enough, try the stairs or the donkeys 😉